 Each year the School of Architecture organises a study visit to a European city.
 There is a cost associated with participating in the study visit, which typically lasts 5 days.
 During the visit, students and staff experience another culture and see how this is represented through both historic and contemporary architecture and in the city's urban planning.
 Recent study visits have included trips to Lisbon, Venice, Rome, and Vienna.

 Our BA (Hons) Architecture course gives you exemption from the Part 1 examinations required by the Architects Registration Board (ARB).
-This means that when you complete the course you’ll have fulfilled the first part of a three-part process required to become a registered architect in the United Kingdom.
+This means that when you complete the course you’ll have fulfilled the first part of the three-part process required to become a registered architect in the United Kingdom.